 Few people personally pay damages after a crash.
 Instead, their insurance company pays.
 This is why settlement negotiations will involve the at-fault party’s insurer.

 First, the insurance company will need to accept that its insured driver was at fault or is likely to be found at fault for the wreck.
 If the insurance company acknowledges fault, then the process will move to the next stage —determining the proper amount of compensation.

 Sending a demand letter and settlement package can get the negotiations started.
 This can give you a strategic advantage by starting the negotiations at the full amount that you view as just compensation for your losses.
 It also shows the insurance company that you have a strong case and are serious about protecting your rights.

-The insurance company may agree to the demand letter or may make a counter offer.
+The insurance company may agree to the demand letter or may make a counteroffer.
 A lawyer can handle negotiations on your behalf and prevent a seasoned insurance company negotiator from taking advantage of you.
-In some cases, a mediator may become involved to help all parties reach agreement.
+In some cases, a mediator may become involved to help all parties reach an agreement.

 The fact that you are represented by an attorney shows the insurer that you are serious about your rights and that the insurer cannot pressure you into accepting a low settlement.

 It is also important to know what the insurance policy’s limits are.
 Insurers won’t pay more than the limits mandate they must pay.
 While you could go to court and try to collect more, the money would have to come from the defendant’s personal assets if the jury awarded damages in excess of the insurance coverage limits.

 Defendants often don’t have sufficient assets to pay damages.
 Going to court to try to get compensation above the insurance limits may be a waste of time since you often are unable to collect the money anyway.
 Your car accident lawyer can help you determine what the insurance policy limits are.